3. Competitive Cable Franchise Application Process

 (C) Other Violations.
 An Applicant shall state whether it has been found in violation by a Regulatory Authority of any other type (e.g. utility) of franchise, ordinance, agreement, permit, contract or regulation.
 If so, the Applicant shall identify the judicial or administrative proceeding, giving the date, name of tribunal and result or disposition of that proceeding.

-(A) Unless SEC Forms 10K and 10Q are available on the EDGAR database, Applicants with existing operations shall provide audited financial statements, including statements of income, balance sheets and cash flow statements, together with any notes necessary to the understanding of the financial statements for the last three fiscal years for the Applicant and any Parent Corporation.
+(A) Unless Securities and Exchange Commission ("SEC") Forms 10K and 10Q are available on the Electronic Data-Gatering, Analysis, and Retrieval system ("EDGAR") database, Applicants with existing operations shall provide audited financial statements, including statements of income, balance sheets and cash flow statements, together with any notes necessary to the understanding of the financial statements for the last three fiscal years for the Applicant and any Parent Corporation.

 (B) Applicants that are new (start-up) entities shall provide pro forma projections for the next five fiscal years, if available, but at a minimum the next three fiscal years from the date of the application.

 16-3-6: TECHNICAL QUALIFICATIONS, PLANNED SERVICES AND OPERATIONS: (3370)

 (A) The application shall describe the Applicant’s planned initial and proposed cable services geographic area, including a map of all areas proposed to be served and proposed timetable for offering service to each area.
 The application shall additionally state whether the Applicant proposes to provide cable services to the entire franchise area, and if so, a proposed timetable for meeting that goal.